 Smart Launch Services is dedicated to help parents and their struggling 20-somethings to believe in themselves.

 We can help young men and women and their parents with a smart launch to success

 Young adults will learn to navigate this important stage of life successfully.
-Our therapists and coaches are guides to help them learn how to see opportunities where they may see only barriers, and to read the “map” in a way that will remove the obstacles and address the challenges successfully.
+Our therapists are guides to help them learn how to see opportunities where they may see only barriers, and to read the “map” in a way that will remove the obstacles and address the challenges successfully.

 We provide services that address a wide range of issues.
 Counselling, therapy and coaching for personal, learning, relationship and employment issues.

-What You Can Expect From Smart Launch Services:
+What You Can Expect from Smart Launch Services:

-Most parents contact Smart Launch Services when the issues have escalated to an unbearable point and they feel powerless to solve the problems on their own.
+Most parents contact Smart Launch Services when the issues have escalated to an unbearable point and they feel exhausted to solve the problems on their own.
 Often issues have been developing for years without success or resolution.
 Some family members are more interested in getting help than others.
 Many young adults come to counselling reluctantly.
 We are very skilled at engaging the reluctant.